nextstrain/docs.nextstrain.org/src/guides/share/index.rst

 To make supporting this philosophy as easy as possible, we have created a "community builds" functionality, whereby GitHub is used to store the results of your analyses and the results are available for everyone via nextstrain.org.
 This is behind the `community builds <https://nextstrain.org/#community>`__ which you can see on the main page.

-See `this page <community-builds.html>`__ for more information, including a step-by-step guide on how you can get your datasets up as a community build.
+See :doc:`community-builds` for more information, including a step-by-step guide on how you can get your datasets up as a community build.

 Nextstrain Groups
 -----------------